Healthy Spring with Ayurveda & Yoga

 If you’re experiencing any of these, an Ayurvedic springtime routine and diet may be able to help!

 Breakfast should be light, such as fresh or cooked fruit or just a cup of tea.
 Lunches should be the main meal of the day and supper should be lighter than lunch.
-Cooked grains, steamed vegetables, and lentils are good choices.
+Cooked grains, steamed vegetables, and soups are good choices.

 Small legumes (red lentils, split peas, garbanzo, and mung beans).